Pennyw0rth/NetExec-Lab/BARBHACK-2024/README.md

 Currently, no public writeup exist for this lab, feel free to submit one with a PR !

+There is 13 flags to find in this lab !

 ### Original pitch

 Time compromise Gotham City !